-As of December 31, 2014, the Bank's executive officers and directors as a group, beneficially owned an aggregate of 358,987 class E shares, representing approximately 1.2% (based on 29,956,100 class E shares outstanding as of December 31, 2014) of all issued and outstanding class E shares as of such date.
-"Beneficial ownership" means the sole or shared power to vote or direct the voting or to dispose or direct the disposition of any security.
-A person is deemed to be the beneficial owner of securities that can be acquired within 60 days from December 31, 2014 through the exercise of any option or through the vesting of any restricted stock or restricted stock units.
+As of December 31, 2016, the Bank's executive officers and directors, as a group, beneficially owned an aggregate of 596,426 Class E shares, representing approximately 1.96% (based on 30,343,390 Class E shares outstanding as of December 31, 2016) of all issued and outstanding Class E shares as of such date.
+"Beneficial ownership", as the term is used in this section, means the sole or shared power to vote or direct the voting or to dispose or direct the disposition of any security.
+A person is deemed to be the beneficial owner of securities that can be acquired within 60 days from December 31, 2016 through the exercise of any option or through the vesting of any restricted stock or restricted stock units.
 Ordinary shares subject to options that are currently exercisable or exercisable within 60 days, or that constitute restricted stock or restricted stock units that will vest within 60 days, are deemed outstanding for computing the beneficial ownership percentage of the person holding such options, restricted stock or restricted stock units, but are not deemed outstanding for computing the ownership percentage of any other person.

-The following table sets forth information regarding beneficial ownership of the Bank's class E shares, including stock options, deferred equity units, and restricted stock units and holdings of unvested stock options, unvested deferred equity units, and unvested restricted stock units by the Bank's executive officers as of December 31, 2014.
+The following table sets forth information regarding beneficial ownership of the Bank's Class E shares, including stock options and restricted stock units and holdings of unvested stock options and unvested restricted stock units by the Bank's executive officers as of December 31, 2016.
 Except where noted, all holders listed below have sole voting power and investment power over the shares beneficially owned by them.
 Unless otherwise noted, the address of each person listed below is c/o Torre V, Business Park, Avenida La Rotonda, Urb.
 Costa del Este, Panama, Republic of Panama.

 Name and Position of Executive Officer Number of Shares Owned as of Dec.
-31, 2014 (1) Number of Shares that may be acquired within 60 days of Dec.
-31, 2014 (2) Total Number of Shares Beneficially Owned Percent of Class Beneficially Owned Stock Options (3) Unvested Restricted Stock Units (2008 Stock Incentive Plan) (4) Rubens V. Amaral Jr. Chief Executive Officer 94,525 91,687 186,212 218,750 23,523 Ulysses Marciano Jr. Executive Vice President Chief Commercial Officer 0 9,809 9,809 0 24,233 Miguel Moreno Executive Vice President Chief Operating Officer 0 13,975 13,975 6,396 14,210 Daniel Otero Executive Vice President Chief Risk Officer 0 3,026 3,026 0 7,549
+31, 2016 (f) Number of Shares that may be acquired within 60 days of Dec.
+31, 2016 (2) Total Number of Shares Beneficially Owned Percent of Class Beneficially Owned Stock Options (3) Unvested Restricted Stock Units (2008 Stock Incentive Plan) (4) Rubens V. Amaral Jr. Chief Executive Officer 83,000 229,417 312,417 151,803 36,507 Ulysses Marciano Jr. Executive Vice President Chief Commercial Officer 13,863 19,601 33,464 0 31,355 Miguel Moreno Executive Vice President Chief Operating Officer 13,170 27,428 40,598 17,271 14,877 Christopher Schech Executive Vice President Chief Financial Officer 1,020 48,829 49,849 33,959 12,322 Alejandro Tizzoni Executive Vice President Chief Risk Officer 1,117 0 1,117 0 0 Gustavo Díaz Executive Vice President Chief Audit Officer 1,083 4,438 5,521 0 7,110 Jorge Luis Real Senior Vice President Chief Legal Officer 0 0 0 0 0 Total 113,253 329,713 442,966 203,033 102,171